mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ## Module 1.2: K-mer calculation
 Before the Assembly Module it is possible to calculate unique k-mers in the pure reads (forward or reverse).
 The size of the k-mer that has to be investigated is usually 33 or 55.
 Both values have to be calculated.

-For kmer calculation the user can run:
+For resource calculation the user can run:

 ```
-k-mer module -i /path/to/final_pure_reads_1.fastq -o /path/to/kmer_output_file -k size_kmer
+Resources module -i /path/to/final_pure_reads_1.fastq -o /path/to/kmer_output_file -k size_kmer
 ```
+THe k-mer results is used as function for the following equations which will give the amount of memory necessary for assembly of reads by metaSpades.

 ## Module 1.3: Assembly module